 Task 3: Define the Template Collections.

-Task 4: Associate the Template Collections with the Administration Groups
+Task 4: Associate the Template Collections with the Administration Group.

 On the left side of the page are two tables: Hierarchy Levels and Hierarchy Nodes.

-The Hierarchy Levels table allows you to add the target properties that define Administration Group hierarchy.
+The Hierarchy Levels table allows you to add the target properties that define administration group hierarchy.
 The Hierarchy Nodes table allows you to define the values associated with the target properties in the Hierarchy Levels table.
 When you select a target property, the related property values are made available in the Hierarchy Nodes table, where you can add/remove/merge/split the values.
-In the Hierarchy Nodes table, each row corresponds to a single Administration Group.
+In the Hierarchy Nodes table, each row corresponds to a single administration group.
+The Short Value column displays abbreviated value names that are used to auto-generate group names.

 Adding a Hierarchy Level